harmane4/README-Generator/README.md

   ![license](https://img.shields.io/badge/License-MIT-blue.svg)

   ## Description
   This command-line application dynamically creates a professional README.md file from a user’s input using the Inquirer package.
-The motivation for building this application was to bring consistency to the README.md file’s for applications.
+The motivation for building this application was to bring consistency to README.md file’s for applications.
 The purpose is to reduce the amount of time spent creating a README.md so project creators can devote more time to working on a project.

   ## Table of Contents